ertsiger/gym-subgoal-automata/README.md

 ## <a name="references"></a>References
 * Toro Icarte, R.; Klassen, T. Q.; Valenzano, R. A.; and McIlraith, S. A. 2018. [_Using Reward Machines for High-Level Task Specification and Decomposition in Reinforcement Learning_](http://proceedings.mlr.press/v80/icarte18a.html).
 Proceedings of the 35th International Conference on Machine Learning.
-* Furelos-Blanco, D.; Law, M.; Russo, A.; Broda, K.; and Jonsson, A. 2020. [_Induction of Subgoal Automata for Reinforcement Learning_](https://aaai.org/ojs/index.php/AAAI/article/view/5802).
+* Furelos-Blanco, D.; Law, M.; Russo, A.; Broda, K.; and Jonsson, A. 2020. [_Induction of Subgoal Automata for Reinforcement Learning_](https://doi.org/10.1609/aaai.v34i04.5802).
 Proceedings of the 34th AAAI Conference on Artificial Intelligence.
+* Furelos-Blanco, D.; Law, M.; Jonsson, A.; Broda, K.; and Russo, A. 2021. [_Induction and Exploitation of Subgoal Automata for Reinforcement Learning_](https://jair.org/index.php/jair/article/view/12372).
+J. Artif.
+Intell.
+Res., 70, 1031-1116.